-BTI has brought claims against certain of Windward's former advisers, including Windward's auditors at the time of the dividend payments, PricewaterhouseCoopers LLP (which claims were also assigned to BTI under the Funding Agreement).
-Those claims were subject to a consensual stay which BAT has terminated.
-PwC has indicated that it will be seeking a further stay.
-A hearing has been listed before the High Court on 3 July 2018.
+BTI has brought claims against certain of Windward's former advisers, including Windward's auditors at the time of the dividend payments, PwC (which claims were also assigned to BTI under the Funding Agreement).
+The claim was stayed while the Windward Dividends claim and the BAT section 423 Claim were heard.
+Following the Court of Appeal judgment in the Sequana Claims Appeal, BTI is now pursuing its assigned claim against PwC.